SaakiBhojanam/EcoHub/README.md

 # EcoHub

 EcoHub is a web application aimed at promoting environmental awareness and sustainability.
 It provides users with various tools and resources to help them make eco-friendly choices and contribute to a greener planet.
+This project is extremely bare-bones as it was made in less than 24 hours for a hacking competition.
+Feel free to make any changes and contact me at saaki.bhojanam@gmail.com.

 ## Features